17 Ways to Ease into Summer

 Sometimes you just need to decompress with your people and relax without any distractions.

-Planning intentional time for family will definitely take a bit of extra creativity this year given each state and city has different social distancing rules in place.
+Planning intentional time for family definitely takes a bit of planning and creativity.

-That said, being able to enjoy each other and reconnect will feel fabulous and help you relate to each other in ways you probably haven’t been able to for a while.
+That said, being able to enjoy each other and reconnect will help you relate to each other in ways you probably haven’t been able to for a while.

 Host an Ice Cream Social or a Cake Decorating Contest

-We set up an ice cream bar with 4 dozen cookies for S’s birthday and it was so much fun to see all the different flavor and topping combinations.
+Several years ago, we set up an ice cream bar for S’s birthday and it was a big hit.
+It was so much fun to see all the different flavors and topping combinations people created.

-Each year we make our own ice cream and cakes from scratch.
-But store or bakery bought work just as well.
+While we usually make our ice cream, cakes, or cookies from scratch, bakery-bought items work just as well.
 Especially, if you include lots of toppings!

 Create a Fabulous Sparklers Display, Use a Bubble Machine or Confetti Cannon